Low Volatility Equity Fund (PLVEX)

 The S&P 500 Index is an unmanaged index of common stock performance.
 Indexes assume reinvestment of distributions and do not account for fees.
 Securities in the fund do not match those in the index and performance of the fund will differ.
 It is not possible to invest directly in an index.

 Consider these risks before investing: Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
-Stock prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific issuer or industry.
+Stock prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific company or industry.
 There may be times when stocks in the fund's portfolio exhibit higher volatility than we expect, are not correlated with market movements as we expect, or underperform the markets.
 By selling covered call options, the fund limits its opportunity to profit from an increase in the price of the underlying portfolio securities, but continues to bear the risk of a decline in the value of these securities.
 The fund also risks losing all or part of the cash paid for purchasing put options.
 You can lose money by investing in the fund.

 You can lose money by investing in a fund.
 Any given fund may not achieve its goal, and is not intended as a complete investment program.
 All funds have risk.
 The value and/or returns of a portfolio will fluctuate with market conditions.
 You may have more or less than the original amount invested when you redeem your shares.